Doncic scores 33, Mavs rout Jazz 102-77 for 3-2 series lead - NewsBreak

 TIP-INS

-Jazz: After dominating the boards in the first two games, Utah has slowly surrendered its edge as the series has progressed.
-The Mavs outrebounded them 49-40. ...
-Bojan Bogdanovic, who scored 26 and 25 points in the first two games in Dallas, was 0 of 9 from the field and scored just three points.
+Jazz: Gobert, who was fined $25,000 for using profanity in a live TV interview after Utah’s Game 4, was serenaded by fans several times with a chant involving a less offensive profane word.
+One of the chants came during free throws, when Gobert made one of two. ...
+After dominating the boards in the first two games, Utah has slowly surrendered its edge as the series has progressed.
+The Mavs outrebounded them 49-40.

-Mavericks: The 77 points were the first allowed by Dallas this season. ...
-G Frank Ntilikina was available for the first time in the series after being out with a non-COVID-19 illness.
-He didn't play.
+Mavericks: G Frank Ntilikina was available for the first time in the series after being out with a non-COVID-19 illness. ...
+NFL quarterbacks Patrick Mahomes of Kansas City and Arizona’s Kyler Murray were seven seats apart on the first row opposite the Utah bench.
+Troy Aikman, a three-time Super Bowl winner for Dallas in the 1990s, attended along with former Miami Heat star Dwyane Wade, who has an ownership stake in the Jazz.

 Comments / 0